 State how students will be rewarded for effort and progress and if you will allow extra credit—state how these will be used toward a student’s final grade.

 Provide a full citation and edition number for textbooks and other course resources.
 Provide information on where students can purchase these resources, their cost (if known), and whether using e-books or alternative sources or editions is acceptable (see the Instructional Guide section on Textbook Affordability).
+Note if any required course materials are available in the library on course reserves.
 Include any course-related websites and Blackboard links if applicable.
-Provide information on support services, such as the NIU Center for Access-Ability Resources, Writing Center, and Learning Centers, and ways students can obtain peer tutoring (this is especially helpful for undergraduate students).
+Provide information on support services, such as the NIU Disability Resource Center, University Libraries, University Writing Center, Learning Commons, and ways students can obtain peer tutoring (this is especially helpful for undergraduate students).

 Provide clear and succinct information on attendance (including late arrivals and early departures), late work, missed quizzes and exams, and make-up work.
 Also include information on use of copyrighted materials, individual and group work, and classroom comportment such as mutual civility, respectfulness, use of technology (e.g. smartphones, smart watches, laptops), and eating and drinking in the classroom.
 Finally, list policies related to lab work, such as safety, human subjects, and university property.